How to Choose the Right MRP System

 Until recently, manufacturers had been stuck between a rock and a hard place.

 On the one hand was the choice of working with overly complex webs of Excel spreadsheets, and on the other were the expensive ERP systems of the big players.

 Thankfully there are now affordable Manufacturing Resource Planning systems (MRP) available to meet the needs and budgets of growing manufacturers.

 Most businesses implement MRP software when they want to rid themselves of the back and forth between overly complex webs of spreadsheets.

 That doesn’t mean that all the systems on the market are worth your time though.

-Here are 8 key factors that you should consider priorities when choosing the right MRP for your small manufacturing business.
+Here are 8 key factors that you should consider priorities when choosing the right MRP for your manufacturing business.

 1. ERP vs MRP